jaanga/terrain3/globes/readme.md

 ## Concept

+Most '3D' globes are smooth spheres overlaid with 2D bitmaps.

 The earth is covered in oceans and mountains, some places are bumpy and others are smooth.

-We need to be able to see and feel this lumpiness
+We need to be able to see and feel this lumpiness in 3D.

 ### Mission